FC Gladsaxe: From Series 6 to Denmark Series (2003–24)

 The team, consisting of a diverse group of nationalities, started steadily ascending through the football hierarchy of DBU Zealand, the local governing body for association football on Zealand, Denmark through the 2000s and 2010s.
 Their journey began in 2003, competing in the lowest division, known as Serie 6, and culminated in their promotion to the fifth-tier Zealand Series (Sjællandsserien) in 2010.
 However, celebrations were cut short after four seasons in the Zealand Series, with their best finish being fourth place.
 In the autumn season of 2014, they were relegated back to Serie 1.

 Their stay in Serie 1 was brief, as they swiftly returned to the Zealand Series in the autumn of 2015.
 However, their second stint in the Zealand Series was marred by a 17-point deduction due to the use of an ineligible player.
 Finally, in the autumn of 2020, after several near misses, they made a return to the Zealand Series.
-Two seasons later, they made history by securing promotion to the Denmark Series for the first time in club history in 2022.
+Two seasons later, they made history by securing promotion to the Denmark Series for the first time in club history in 2022, but finished bottom of their Denmark Series group in 2023–24 and were relegated back to the Zealand Series.

 VB 1968 have been able to sign several high-profile players in the 2020s, including former professional players Nicki Bille Nielsen, André Riel, Martin Albrechtsen, Stephan Andersen, Quincy Antipas, Adnan Mohammad, Kim Aabech, Christian Offenberg, Ricki Olsen, and Osama Akharraz.